 The after-effects when fire chemicals are applied can be quite varied but may include color changes, changes in texture, or damage to the historic fabric, among other detrimental effects.
 What is typically unknown are the effects on the material itself - whether the application of a chemical (foam, gel, retardant, coatings, or intumescent paints) alters the fundamental properties of the wood in ways that reduce the service life of the wood.
 For virtually all of the fire chemicals discussed in this report, technical data does not exist that answers the question of whether the wood is altered (harmed) by applying the chemical such that the historic nature of the wood and the structure is negatively impacted.
 There is limited information that the chemicals act only on the surface of the wood but whether it is truly reversible requires that technical research be conducted to determine whether that is the case.
 Once this is firmly determined, then consideration for Wildfire Adaptation should be considered.
-Is slight alteration to the appearance of historic wood by a few or many years, is this preferrable to full structure loss?
+Is slight alteration to the appearance of historic wood preferrable to full structure loss?
+If application results in reducing the service life of historic wood by a few or many years, is this preferrable to full structure loss?
 These questions can be further considered once the technical testing information is known on the effects of chemicals on historic wood.